You may not even consider it, but most of us make use of at least one digital-to-analogue converter (more handily known as a DAC) every single day.

 What type of DAC is right for you?

 Compact USB DACs offer portability and convenience at a reasonable price.
-They vary in size between something no bigger than a standard USB stick (such as the Audioquest DragonFly Black) to a pocket-sized unit that connects via a separate USB cable (Oppo's HA-2 SE, for instance).
+They vary in size between something no bigger than a standard USB stick (such as the Audioquest DragonFly Black) to pocket-sized units that connect via a separate USB cable (Oppo's HA-2 SE, for instance).

 More often than not they use the power from your computer, so there’s no need for an extra power source.
 They largely keep connections simple, with just a headphone socket and possibly a line-level output for hooking up to powered speakers or a hi-fi system.

-Keep an eye out for a headphone amp if you’ll be wanting to use headphones, as not all DACs offer one as an option - the Chord 2Qute, for instance, is a standalone DAC without any headphones features.
-Most do these days, though.
+Keep an eye out for a headphone amp if you want to use headphones, as not all DACs offer this as an option - the new Chord Qutest (the replacement for the 2Qute), for instance, is a standalone DAC without any headphone features.
+Many alternatives offer this functionality these days, though.